 Executive Summary

 The next component of a loan proposal is the summary.
 Summarise your entire proposal in this section.
 Include elements like a description of yourself and your business.
 Also, include how you intend to use the loan to meet company goals.
+Be sure to mention how much equity you have invested in the business to demonstrate your financial commitment.

 It’s easier if you save this section for after you’ve completed the entire proposal.